cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 Viome said that they do not currently provide raw data.

 I don't believe that I recieved an e-mail, but I noticed my results were available for my downgraded Viome Health Intelligence Test on 4/15/2021 (and I believe the sample information says that this was available on 4/14/2021).
+My regular Gut Intelligence was not ready, as of 4/15/2021.

+I can tell that I am not going to avoid a lot of the Viome recommendations to "Avoid" (such as Almonds) or take any of the recommended supplements.

 ## Other Notes